111636 - Graduate Admissions Credential Evaluator

 Knowledge of and ability to analyze, accurately interpret, and apply policies and procedures to evaluate transcripts, degrees, test scores, visa-related documentation, and other international and domestic graduate application-related materials.

-Demonstrated ability to research, collect data, verify accuracy, and compile and format results to meet various publication and reporting standards such as those for admissions and visa- or grant-related information.
+Proven ability to research, collect data, verify accuracy, and compile and format results to meet various publication and reporting standards such as those for admissions and visa- or grant-related information.

 Effective computing skills with experience in the creation and use of spreadsheets; the use of email, online environments, web-based applications, and various software applications, such as Microsoft Office products (e.g., Word, Excel, Access), paradox, and SQL-DSE.